BlairLeduc/picocalc-rogue/GUIDE.md

 Staves and wands do the same kinds of things.
 Staves are identified by a type of wood; wands by a type of metal or bone.
-They are generally things you want to do to some- thing over a long distance, so you must point them at what you wish to affect to use them.
+They are generally things you want to do to something over a long distance, so you must point them at what you wish to affect to use them.
 Some staves are not affected by the direction they are pointed, though.
 Staves come with multiple magic charges, the number being